 - World of Color (Disney Explorer’s Lodge): Donald and Goofy in Explorer’s outfits at breakfast accompany an international selection of breakfast buffet dishes.

 - Chef Mickey (Disney’s Hollywood Hotel): Mickey Mouse puts on chef gear and poses for photos at the breakfast buffet.

-Hong Kong Disneyland Hotel is also where the Bibbidi Bobbidi Boutique is currently located.
-If you use the Hong Kong Disneyland Hotel Bibbidi Bobbidi Boutique, the kids will want to visit the park afterward so plan for this.
+Hong Kong Disneyland Hotel is also where a Bibbidi Bobbidi Boutique is currently located.
+If you use the Hong Kong Disneyland Hotel Bibbidi Bobbidi Boutique, the kids will want to visit the park afterward, so plan for this.